Robert Mullahey dished out the offense to a .406 success rate in his debut as playmaker.

-Also in the summer of 2016, Hunt once again joined the national coaching ranks with the U.S. Women’s National Team and will help lead Team USA in the 2016 Olympic Games.
+In the summer of 2016, Hunt once again joined the national coaching ranks with the U.S. Women’s National Team and helped lead Team USA to a bronze medal finish in the 2016 Olympic Games.
 He first earned a spot on the sideline in 2014 and has continued to excel in a leadership position under legendary coach Karch Kiraly.
 The 2016 Olympic Games begin on August 5 and run through August 21 in Rio de Janeiro, Brazil.

 Following the 2013 collegiate campaign, Hunt resigned from his post to serve as an assistant coach for the Japanese Men’s National Team.
 Hunt was hired by Gary Sato, a former coach for both the Pepperdine men’s and women’s squads.